Wendalf/interview-prep/technical-concepts-prep.md

 * Inheritance
 * Polymorphism

 ### What is Inheritance?
 Polymorphism?
 Encapsulation?
-Abstraction?

 * Inheritance - Objects inherit characteristics of their parent class
     * A new object derives from an existing class.
 The object inherits the characteristics of the more general class.
 The object is sometimes called a derived class, while the more general class is known as a base class.
+* Polymorphism - literal meaning ‘a state of having many shapes’
+    * Programming language's ability to processes objects differently depending on their data type or class
+    * Polymorphism is used to make applications more modular and extensible.
+Instead of messy conditional statements describing different courses of action, you create interchangeable objects that you select based on your needs.
+That is the basic goal of polymorphism.[Source](https://code.tutsplus.com/tutorials/understanding-and-applying-polymorphism-in-php--net-14362)
 * Enapsulation - Keeping things seperate
+    * Encapsulation is a technique that some say is used as part of abstraction.
+It may or may not be for aiding in abstraction, but it is certainly about information hiding and/or organisation.[Source](http://stackoverflow.com/a/8961062/6664582)
-    * Encapsulation is that you want to keep each type or object discreet and self-contained, so that you can change the implementation of one object without affecting any other object.
+    * Keep each type or object discreet and self-contained, so that you can change the implementation of one object without affecting any other object.
 [Source](http://stackoverflow.com/a/2285425/6664582)

-* Polymorphism - treating objects in a certain way [THIS DEFINITION NEEDS WORK]
-    * Programming language processes objects differently depending on their data type or class
-    * Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.
-[Source](https://code.tutsplus.com/tutorials/understanding-and-applying-polymorphism-in-php--net-14362)
+### What is Abstraction?

 * Abstraction - expose only what matters
+    * Abstraction is the concept of describing something in simpler terms, i.e abstracting away the details, in order to focus on what is important.
+[Source](http://stackoverflow.com/a/8961062/6664582)
-    * Hide all but the relevant data about an object in order to reduce complexity and increase efficiency
+    * Hide all but the relevant data about an object in order to reduce complexity
-    * The process of picking out (abstracting) common features of objects and procedures

 ### What is a class?